Ruoyu6666/CreateIssue/Readme.md

 ## Create a Dataset of Issues

 7. Use `CreateIssue.xlsm` and fill out (market) title, body, assignee, milestone and labels.
-Copy the generated content in Column G and paste it to an empty text file and save it to test.txt.
+Copy the generated content in Column G and paste it to an empty text file and save it to test.txt. **Note** make sure there's no empty line (especially at the end) in the text file.

 8. Enter `githubCsvTools test.txt` in command line, replacing `test.txt` with the path of the targeted file in real use.
 Then enter token, user/organization and repository as requested.